yshmarov/edurge/README.md

 # Features

-* Users can log in. +
+* Users can log in +

-* Users can browse courses. +
+* Users can browse courses +
-* Users can subscribe to free courses. +
+* Users can subscribe to free courses +
-* Users can see the lesson content only of courses that they bought (subscribed to). +
+* Users can see the lesson content only of courses that they bought (subscribed to) +
-* Users can review and rate courses that they bought. +
+* Users can review and rate courses that they bought +
+* Users can see their progress in a course +
-* Users can buy courses. -
+* Users can pay for courses (no payment system connected yet) -

-* Users-Teachers can create courses & lectures inside them. +
+* Users-Teachers can create courses & lectures inside them +
-* Users-Teachers can see users that subscribed to their courses. +
+* Users-Teachers can see users that subscribed to their courses +
-* Users-Teachers can earn money on  their courses. -
+* Users-Teachers can earn money on  their courses (no payment system connected yet) -

 * Users-Admins can add categories +
 * Users-Admins can approve/unapprove courses (make courses available/unavailable) +